 We define an Active Customer Account at the end of any period as an individual account, as identified by a unique account identifier, for which we have recognized at least \$5 of revenue in the last month of the period.
 A single organization may constitute multiple unique Active Customer Accounts if it has multiple account identifiers, each of which is treated as a separate Active Customer Account.
-Active Customer Accounts excludes customer accounts from Zipwhip, Inc.
+Active Customer Accounts excludes customer accounts from Zipwhip, Inc. Communications Active Customer Accounts and Data & Applications Active Customer Accounts are calculated using the same methodology, but using only revenue recognized from accounts in the respective segment.
+Because an individual Active Customer Account may be counted as both a Communications Active Customer Account and a Data & Applications Active Customer Account, the sum of the segment-level Active Customer Accounts may exceed our total company Active Customer Accounts.

-We believe that the number of Active Customer Accounts is an important indicator of the growth of our business, the market acceptance of our platform and future revenue trends.
-We believe that use of our platform by customers at or above the \$5 per month threshold is a stronger indicator of potential future engagement than trial usage of our platform or usage at levels below \$5 per month.
+We believe that the number of Active Customer Accounts, on an aggregate basis and at the segment level, is an important indicator of the growth of our business, the market acceptance of our platform and future revenue trends.
 The number of Active Customer Accounts is rounded down to the nearest thousand.
-In the three months ended March 31, 2023 and 2022, revenue from Active Customer Accounts represented over 99% of total revenue in each period.
+In the three months ended June 30, 2023 and 2022, revenue from Active Customer Accounts represented over 99% of total revenue in each period.